call-0f-code/call-of-code/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.

 ## Contact